Rahul-IIT-B/SynaptiRL/README.md

 ## Final Notes

-This repository demonstrates my progress from foundational RL and SNN concepts to the integration of biologically inspired learning rules with modern RL algorithms.
+This repository demonstrates my progress from foundational RL and SNN concepts to advanced meta-learning and biologically inspired RL.
 All code is organized and commented for clarity.
 Please see individual notebooks for detailed explanations and results.

 ---

+**What I knew before starting:**
+Basic Python, some deep learning, high-level RL theory.

+**How much I've improved:**
+Hands-on RL, SNNs, STDP, meta-learning, debugging, and experiment design.

+**What new things I've learned:**
+SNNs, STDP, reward-modulated learning, Q-learning, policy gradients, MAML, few-shot learning, and the trade-offs between specialist and adaptable agents.